 There is little doubt that the formative years of the puritan pioneer Rev'd John Mayo were in Thorpe Mandeville.
 Rev'd Mayo became the first pastor of the Second Church in Boston (The Old North Church) in 1655 and he was appointed to the Board of Overseers of Harvard College.

 Maintaining our church:

 Villagers have maintained our church for nearly 1000 years and hopefully we will do the same for future generations but it is currently a struggle.
 The upkeep of the church is entrusted to a team of parishioners constituted as the Parochial Church Council (PCC).
 Responsibilities include the running and maintenance of the building and churchyard as well as funding the clergy.
 Finance is a main concern of our PCC.
 All parishes are required to fund the upkeep of their church buildings and the provision of clergy, the latter being assessed within a Parish Share assessment.
 We receive no financial support from the Church of England.
 Our church is therefore dependent on donations from parishioners to keep the church open.
 We struggle to find sufficient funds, not meeting the requested Parish Share in recent years.
-The shortfall was £614 in 2019 when there was exceptional income and £3,000 in 2020.
+The shortfall was £3,000 in 2020 and £3,790 in 2021.
 A substantial shortfall is anticipated for future years.
-Basic annual running costs total circa £8,000 including the Parish Share.
+Basic annual running costs total circa £8,000 including the requested Parish Share.